DJAlcasid/Weather-Tourist-App/README.md

 - Sapporo
 - Nagoya

 This project was developed from scratch in short time due to my complicated schedule, so expect it to be very simple with minimalist user interface.
 Minimalist user interface is an advantage especially for users who will be using this app while travelling (user friendly, and easy to read) This can be accessed through any web browsers.
-Although this is simple, all functions are working perfectly which I believe is the most important.
+Although this is simple, all functions are working perfectly which is the most important.

+I applied some of my learned practices during my experience, & from the referenced coding standards.

 There's so much room for improvements in this project, and I am very much open for any improvements, corrections, and recommendations.